flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-30-offline-first-apps-event-sourcing/index.md

 Physical clocks can not do the job, so people inveted [logical][logicalClock] and [hybrid][hybridClock] clocks.
-The goal of those is to get us as close as possible to the ideal scenario without relying on too much communication between replicas.
+The goal of those is to get us as close as possible to the ideal scenario without relying too much on communication between replicas.

 Clocks is a large subject in itself and frankly I don't know enough to talk about it.
-Here's the approach I'm using in my projects that I picked up from [Victor Grischenko's][victor] work on [RON][ron].
+Here's the approach I'm using in my projects that I picked up from [Victor Grischenko's][victor] work on [RON][ron]:

 * Each replica (server process, a tab in the browser, a mobile app) has an instance of a hybrid clock;
 * Whenever a new event is created on a replica, we use that clock to generate an id for that event.
-That id is a combination of a replica name, a timestamp and a sequence number.
+That id is a combination of a replica's name, a timestamp and a sequence number.
 The clock "remembers" the last id it generated to guarantee that the next id would be larger than the previous one;
 * Whenever we receive an event from another replica, we check it's `localEventId` against the last value remembered by our local clock.
 If it is larger, we override the remembered value;
 * On app startup we initialize the local clock instance with the largest `localEventId` from the local storage.